 declared and the global authzs __inject_event__ /

 runs in gobj_send_event or gobj_subscribe_event.
-Same status as
+Unlike the command check

 8.5 Authz default is allow¶